 If you have a registered company with us and would like to add an international bank account, contact us.

-There are NO taxes for an IBC to pay in Seychelles.
-Section 361 of the Seychelles International Business Companies Act (“Exemption from specified laws”) states that “A company, including all the income and profits ofa company is exempt from the Business Tax Act.”
-Although this is the case, depending on the specific activities of the IBC it may have to pay taxes in other countries.
+Section 361 of the Seychelles International Business Companies Act (“Exemption from specified laws”) states that “A company, including all the income and profits of a company is exempt from the Seychelles Business Tax Act.”
+Although this is the case, depending on the specific activities of the IBC it may have to pay taxes in Seychelles or other countries.
 We recommend that you consult a tax professional in the countries where the IBC will operate and where your offshore company will have its place of management and control.

-Yes an offshore company can have its own offices in Seychelles but it does not have to.
-It can have its office in Seychelle for making or maintaining professional contact with counsel and attorneys, accountants, bookkeepers, trust companies, management companies, investment advisers or other similar persons carrying on business within Seychelles, or to prepare or maintain books and records of the company within Seychelles.
+Yes, an offshore Seychelles company can have its own office in Seychelles but it does not have to.
+It can have its office in Seychelles for making or maintaining professional contact with counsel and attorneys, accountants, bookkeepers, trust companies, management companies, investment advisers or other similar persons carrying on business within Seychelles, or to prepare or maintain books and records of the company within Seychelles.